ThomasAllcock/XAI_pcam/README.md

 ## TorchRay
 TorchRay is a python package that is required for the explainable AI used here.
 This can be found here - https://github.com/facebookresearch/TorchRay

+## Code

+trainer.py - this file contains the code used for training the models eval_model.py = this file contains the code for evaluating the performance of each model, as well as ways to experiment with extremal perturbations and GRAD-CAM